Directed by: David O. Russell || Produced by: Charles Roven, Richard Suckle, Megan Ellison

 Running Time: 138 minutes

-In many ways, American writer-director David O. Russell can be compared to classical Hollywood greats like Billy Wilder (Double Indemnity , Sunset Boulevard , Some Like It Hot ), in that Russell is a talented filmmaker who lacks a recognizable “director’s stamp” or auteur style like, say, Quentin Tarantino or Wes Anderson.
+American writer-director David O. Russell is similar to classical filmmaker Billy Wilder (Double Indemnity , Sunset Boulevard , Some Like It Hot ), in that Russell is a talented filmmaker who lacks a recognizable “director’s stamp,” or auteur style like, say, Quentin Tarantino or Wes Anderson.
 It’s hard to pick out a David O. Russell film unless you look up his movies’ credits beforehand.
-Still, the fact of the matter is that Russell is a good filmmaker, and after I fell head-over-heels in love with last year’s Silver Linings Playbook (SLP, 2012), easily the best romantic drama of the past fifteen years, I was ecstatic to discover the man was returning with yet another star-studded ensemble picture just a year later.
-It’s unfortunate that Russell’s latest venture, American Hustle, feels tame and unfocused compared to some of his better films and particularly SLP, despite its terrific cast.
+Still, after I fell head-over-heels in love with last year’s Silver Linings Playbook (SLP, 2012), easily the best romantic drama of the past several years, I was ecstatic to discover the man was returning with yet another star-studded ensemble picture just a year later.
+It’s unfortunate that Russell’s latest venture, American Hustle, feels tame and unfocused compared to his better films (SLP, The Fighter , Three Kings ) despite its terrific cast.

 The standout of the cast is Christian Bale as the film’s lead, a brilliant, scheming conman with a heart of gold and one of the most grotesque comb-overs in cinematic history.
 Bale’s role in American Hustle is another example of the actor’s ability to totally embody his character from a physical standpoint, gaining a massive, unappealing gut to go along with his conman comb-over.
 I would be shocked if Bale doesn’t get a Best Actor Oscar nomination for this role.
 He’s that good.
 Amy Adams and Jennifer Lawrence costar as Bale’s extramarital love interest/con partner and wife, respectively, each actress offering opposing tugs on Bale’s heartstrings and showcasing opposite personalities that become increasingly interwoven in the film’s plot.